praabindhp/Abstract-Class_Creation/README.md

 This resource memory used by the JVM is often called overhead.
 The recommended minimum starting memory point for 64-bit Maximo 7.5 JVMs systems is 3584 MB.
 Therefore we recommended that physical memory availability for each JVM be 4096 MB; 0.5 GB is for JVM allocation and 512 MB is for overhead.

 A class which is declared as abstract is known as an abstract class.
-It can have abstract and non-abstract methods.
+It can have abstract and non-abstract.